IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

 keyname, otherwise a document not found error is returned.

 The read request can opt to retrieve the document for update which will obtain an exclusive lock and return a result set token representing ownership of the lock.
 The result set token must then be used to issue an update, delete, or end result for the document via znsq_update_result, znsq_delete_result, of znsq_close_result APIs.
 For non-recoverable databases, the lock will be released following the update or delete request.
-For recoverable databases, the lock will be released by the znsq_commit or znsq_backout APIs.
+For recoverable databases, the lock will be released by the znsq_commit or znsq_abort APIs.

 #### Parameters